 - Emergency First Aid for Heatstroke

 Places to Keep Cool

-When it’s too hot outside, some public places will offer you a chance to cool-down.
-Local community centres, pools, and libraries usually have air-conditioned areas open to the public.
-In Vancouver, many municipal buildings offer extreme heat cooling centres.
+When it’s too hot outside, many public places and municipal buildings will offer you a chance to cool down.
+Local community centres, malls, pools and libraries usually have air-conditioned areas open to the public.
+Many communities have waterparks, wading pools and beaches where you can cool down.

 Public Weather Alerts for British Columbia

 When severe weather threatens, Environment Canada issues alerts that notify those in the affected communities.

 When you work outdoors or indoors in environments with high temperatures such as bakeries, smelters, or restaurant kitchens, you are at risk for heat stress and other health concerns.
 Learn more about hot environments, how it affects you and ways to prevent heat stress at work.